 There are a number of different reference management software tools available.
 For help in deciding which is right for you, please see our software comparison information below.

-Reference Management tools - a few option and comparisons
+Reference Management tools - a few options and comparisons

 EndNote is supported by the University and available as desktop run software and as a web application.
 Both versions provide automatic citing in the desktop version of Microsoft Word.